 Had it been any other situation the look on his face would have made her laugh out loud.
 As it was, she bit back a frustrated sigh.
 'I told you,' she signed, doing her best to block his way by widening her stands and pinning him with a glare, 'that I'd do anything to get Glaw back.'

 'Demons!'
-Huw signed again with an even bigger gesture, as if yelling at her in whatever way he could think of would somehow make her see reason.
+Huw signed again with an even bigger gesture as if yelling at her would somehow make her see reason.
 'Your companions are actually demons!
 How can you fail to see the horrible mistake in that?
 Have you lost your mind?'

-'Well, the military has lost theirs, so why shouldn't I follow suit?
+'The military has lost theirs, so why shouldn't I follow suit?
 I've always been a loyal soldier.'
 She could feel pressure building up behind her eyelids.
+Should she tell them what she knew of her surgery?
+Would that convince them?

 Huw and Rhian started.
 If Dylis hadn't been able to feel the soft vibrations of knocking against her back, she would have unsheathed her dagger.
 As it was, she held up a hand to make Huw back down and slowly turned so she'd have the leverage to open the door.